dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

 ## Part 2: Struct and Database Definitions

-We need to define the properties of a `todo` entry first, and one way to do that is by defining a `struc`:
+We need to define the properties of a `todo` entry first, and one way to do that is by defining a `struct`:

 ```rs
 #[derive(Debug)]